 Acknowledgements

-We’d like to acknowledge
+We’d like to acknowledge:

 The historic Hill Country artists whose music helped bring our podcast to life.
 Each of these artists was instrumental in developing and preserving Black culture in the Hill Country.
 Many thanks to the Association for Cultural Equity for their support in licensing these pieces of music to us from the Lomax Archive.

-RL Burnside – Jumper on the Line
+R.L.
+Burnside – Jumper on the Line

 Lucius Smith & Sid Hemphill – Walk in the Parlor